 While it’s traditional to eat three large meals a day, some people find that they lose weight if they change to, say, five smaller meals per day.

 The rationale here is that you’ll feel full more of the time (thereby reducing the urge to snack).
 You’ll also boost your metabolism, helping your body burn more calories at a faster rate.

 Finally, you’ll likely already be practicing some mindfulness techniques as part of your Law of Attraction work.

 The good news is that this skill set is readily applicable to your more specific goal of mindful weight loss as well.

 For example, you might try doing straightforward mindfulness meditation for 5-10 minutes (perhaps a body scanning exercise or one that simply focuses on your breathing) before you go to the table to have your meal.

 Alternatively, when you have an urgent need to counteract a craving, you could try visualizing yourself as full and satiated for 10 minutes and then ask yourself if you’re really hungry.

-In addition, be sure to keep up with your regular creative visualizations about weight loss.
-These could better connect you with the reasons why you are on this journey to begin with.
-Find out how to start using visualization techniques and exercises mentioned throughout this article with our free tool kit, click here now.
+In addition, why not try practicing with creative visualizations?
+These could better connect you with the reasons why you are on this journey, to begin with.